developershubh13/library-demo/README.md

 # Push to build with Jenkins
-      I have used Jenkins pipeline for automated builds.
+      Jenkins pipeline is used for automated builds.
 Whenever some new code is pushed onto the master branch Jenkins will pull the
       commit and starts the build process.
 Maven is the choice of build tool.

 # Docker Images and Docker-Compose
-      I have containerized libray-demo rest api and for database i am using mongodb image.
-Then i have used a Docker-Compose file to run
+      Containerized libray-demo rest api and for database mongodb image is used .
+Then a Docker-Compose file to run
       library-demo(spring boot application) linked with mongodb container.